 Step 3 – Compile Python Source

-Use below set of commands to compile Python source code on your system using altinstall.
+Use the below set of commands to compile Python source code on your system using the altinstall command.

-cd Python-3.8.0 sudo ./configure --enable-optimizations sudo make altinstall
+cd Python-3.8.2 sudo ./configure --enable-optimizations sudo make altinstall

 Step 4 – Check Python Version